-3.1 OPENING A NEW CASE.
+3.1 FILING A NEW CASE.

-(a) The following items are required to open a new case:

-- (1) a complaint, petition, or other originating document; - (2) unless the originating document is a petition for writ of habeas corpus, payment of the full amount of the filing fee or a motion to proceed in forma pauperis pursuant to 28 U.S.C. § 1915(a); and - (3) a civil cover sheet, unless the plaintiff or petitioner is proceeding pro se.
+- (a) Required Items.
+The following items are required to file a new case: - (1) a complaint, petition, or other originating document; - (2) unless the originating document is a petition for writ of habeas corpus, payment of the full amount of the filing fee or a motion to proceed in forma pauperis pursuant to 28 U.S.C. § 1915(a); and - (3) a civil cover sheet, unless the plaintiff or petitioner is proceeding pro se.

-(b) Any attorney or party may open a new case by mailing or personally delivering to the Clerk of Court each of the required items.
+(b) Conventional Filing.
+Any attorney or party may file a new case by mailing or personally delivering to the Clerk of Court each of the required items.
 All required items must be received simultaneously; otherwise, one or more items may be returned without filing or other record of submission.
 Documents may be submitted either in paper form or in PDF form on disk or CD-ROM.
-The case will be opened immediately upon the clerk's receipt of the required materials.
+The filing date will be the date of the clerk's receipt of the required materials.
 A Notice of Electronic Filing will be electronically issued to registered users and mailed or otherwise delivered to counsel or parties who are not registered users.
+For purposes of commencing a new action pursuant to this Rule, an attorney need not move for leave to file the complaint conventionally and need not file a notice of conventional filing.

-(c) Any attorney or party who is authorized to file documents with the Court electronically may open a new case by:
+(c) Electronic Filing.
+Any attorney or party who is authorized to file documents with the Court electronically may file a new case by: